 * Harvard Stadium.
 The oldest continually-used football stadium in America – the University of Pennsylvania’s Franklin Field is on the oldest continually-used football site – this stadium was built in 1903, and renovations (funded by those wealthy Harvard alums) have kept it in tip-top condition, if not turned it into a modern sports palace.

 This stadium is responsible for the legalization of the forward pass in football.
 When the organization that became the NCAA was founded in 1906, rules changes were demanded to make the game safer.
-One suggestion was widening the field, but Harvard – at the time, college football’s equivalent of Notre Dame, Michigan and Alabama all rolled into one – insisted that they’d just spent all this money on a new stadium and didn’t want to alter it to suit a rule change.
+One suggestion was widening the field, but Harvard – at the time, having as much pull as Notre Dame, Michigan and Alabama all rolled into one – insisted that they’d just spent all this money on a new stadium and didn’t want to alter it to suit a rule change.
 Much as Notre Dame has sometimes been a tail wagging college football’s dog, the Crimson were accommodated, and someone suggested legalizing the forward pass, which had occasionally been illegally done, instead.

 * Freedom Trail.
 Boston’s most familiar tourist trap is actually several, marked by a red brick sidewalk and red paint on streets.
 Historic sites include Boston’s old and new City Halls, Massachusetts’ old and new State Houses (old: Built 1711, with the State Street subway station somehow built into it; “new”: 1798), the Old North Church (where Paul Revere saw the two lanterns hung) and the Old South Meeting House (where Samuel Adams started the Boston Tea Party and would be horrified at the right-wing bastards using the “Tea Party” name today), Revere’s house, the Boston Tea Party Ship, the U.S.S.
 Constitution, and the Bunker Hill Monument.
 Starts at Boston Common, Park and Tremont Streets.
 Green or Red Line to Park Street.

 * Cambridge.
-Home to Harvard University and the Massachusetts Institute of Technology, it is not so much “Boston’s Brooklyn” (that wouldn’t be Brookline, either, but would be South Boston or “Southie” and neighboring Dorchester) as “Boston’s Greenwich Village,” particularly since Harvard Square was the center of Boston’s alternative music scene in the Fifties and Sixties, where performers like Joan Baez and the aforementioned Kingston Trio became stars.
+Home to Harvard and MIT, it is not so much “Boston’s Brooklyn” (that wouldn’t be Brookline, either, but would be South Boston or “Southie” and neighboring Dorchester) as “Boston’s Greenwich Village,” particularly since Harvard Square was the center of Boston’s alternative music scene in the Fifties and Sixties, where performers like Joan Baez and the aforementioned Kingston Trio became stars.
 Later, it would be rock acts like Aerosmith and the J. Geils Band.
 The city is also home to the Longfellow House, home of the poet Henry Wadsworth Longfellow.
-And while it is worth a visit, no, you cannot “Pakh yuh cah in Hahvuhd Yahd.”
+And while it is worth a visit, no, you cannot “Pahk yuh cah in Hahvuhd Yahd.”
 Harvard Yard does not allow motorized vehicles.
 Centered around Harvard Square at 1400 Massachusetts Avenue.
 Red Line to Harvard Square.

 Other Massachusetts Presidential sites include the JFK Tour at Harvard, JFK’s birthplace at 83 Beals Street in Brookline (Green Line B train to Babcock Street), those involving John and John Quincy Adams in Quincy (Red Line to Quincy Center – NOT to “Quincy Adams”), the house at 173 Adams Street in Milton where George H.W.
 Bush was born (Red Line to Milton, now has a historical marker although the house itself is privately owned and not available for tours), and the Calvin Coolidge Presidential Library and Museum, in Northampton where he was Mayor before becoming the State’s Governor and then President (20 West Street, 100 miles west of Boston, although Greyhound goes there).
 Closer than that are sites relating to Franklin Pierce in Concord and Hillsboro, New Hampshire.